2025 - FES Future of Work - Policy Conference

 Plenary Session

-The plenary is co-hosted by the Foundation for European Progressive Studies (FEPS) and the Friedrich-Ebert Stiftung (FES).
+The plenary is co-hosted by the Foundation for European Progressive Studies (FEPS) and the Friedrich-Ebert Stiftung (FES) and it has been moderated by Laeticia Thissen is a Senior Policy Analyst for Gender Equality, Foundation for European Progressive Studies (FEPS).

 Keynote